Yazdi Karanjia

-Yazdi Naoshriwan Karanjia (born 3 March 1937, Valsad) is a Gujarati theatre person from India.
+Yazdi Naoshriwan Karanjia (born 3 March 1932, Valsad) is a Gujarati theatre person from India.
 He is based in Surat and widely noted as one of the doyens of Parsi theatre.

+Career

 For more than 60 years, his troupe has performed comedy plays.
 With Chandravadan Mehta, he has created Tapitate Tapidas, a comedy radio series on Akashvani, which ran for more than 400 episodes.
 Later it was also published as a book.
 Some of his popular comedy plays include Bicharo Barjor, Dinshajina Dabba Gul and Kutarani Punchhadi Vanki.
 He rans Cambay Institute of Commerce, a coaching institute.

-He was awarded with the Padma Shri, the fourth highest civilian award of India, for his services in the field of the arts.
+In January 2020, he was awarded with the Padma Shri, the fourth highest civilian award of India, for his services in the field of the arts.

+Personal life

 He married Vira in 1961; they have 3 children.